 1. Is there a GDPR certification?

-It can be said that the General Data Protection Regulation (GDPR) certification is the latest feature of this law.
-It permits entities to receive certification from approved and accredited certification bodies to manifest GDPR compliance to both the EU and consumers.
+The General Data Protection Regulation (GDPR) certification is the latest feature of online courses.
+Also, it permits entities to receive certification from approved and accredited certification bodies to manifest GDPR compliance to both the EU and consumers.
 The certification can be scalable and different for organisations of differing sizes and types.

 2. Is GDPR training mandatory?

-GDPR Staff e-Training is a legal obligation under the General Data Protection Regulation (GDPR), but still, there are many organisations that are non-compliant and are currently at risk.
-The General Data Protection Regulation (GDPR) came into force in 2018 and was followed by the new Data Protection Act in the UK, implementing many of its aspects into national law ahead of Brexit.
+GDPR Staff e-Training is a legal obligation under the General Data Protection Regulation (GDPR).
+But still, there are many organizations that are non-compliant and are currently at risk.
+The GDPR came into force in 2018 in the UK.
+It implements many of its aspects into national law ahead of Brexit.